Watson-Personal-Assistant/developer/_content/audio_basic/audio_client_simple.md

 To quickly get started with the voice interface, download a sample Java-based audio client and connect it to your Watson Assistant Solutions tenant.

+**Note**: To reconfigure your audio client, start the procedure from step 3.

 ### Before you begin
 1. Install [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
     1. Scroll down to the **Java SE 8u*** section.